NHS fraud 'costing Wales millions'

 However Mr Gee, now a partner at an accountancy firm who worked on the latest Annual Fraud Indicator, believes this is not enough.

 He said: "I think the thing the public don't understand is how little is spent on protecting their NHS from this kind of abuse.
-I think they would be shocked if they heard the level of resource."
+I think they would be shocked if they heard the level of resource.

-He added: "People would expect more resourcing - and the resourcing has to be used in a more effective way."
+"People would expect more resourcing - and the resourcing has to be used in a more effective way."

 The Centre for Counter Fraud Studies, a specialist research centre at Portsmouth University, estimates the NHS in Wales could be losing between £175m-£200m a year through fraud.